TehoorMarjan/lucidmechanisms/content/en/posts/2024-12-15-manjaro-with-system-wide-encryption-and-btrfs/index.md

 UUID=<EFI-UUID>  /efi  vfat  defaults,umask=0077  0  2
 ```

-Then, create the necessary directory and mount the EFI partition:
+Then, create the necessary directory and mount all the remaining filesystems (including the EFI):

 ```bash
 mkdir /efi